Accommodation & Welfare

 England can sometimes be wet and cold.
 Please ensure students have a jumper, a waterproof coat and suitable footwear.
 Please also bring a sun hat and sun cream for warmer weather.

 Clothes are laundered twice a week by the school.
 Students have to sort their own clothes when they are returned clean, so please label them clearly with the student’s first name and family name.
 We recommend that names are carefully stitched into the fabric as it is common for labels to fall off during the washing/drying process.
 Students must bring their own bath towels.

 Bed linen is supplied and changed once a week.

-A full list of what students need to bring is provided in the Parent/Guardian Guide and Student Guide which are issued to parents/guardians and students prior to the start of their course.
+A full list of what students need to bring is provided in the Parent/Guardian Guide and Student Guide which are issued to parents/guardians and students once their application form has been processed.

 How to Report a Problem

 If a student has a problem, it is important that they bring it to the attention of staff as soon as it arises.
 Any member of staff can be approached and will be willing to give assistance.
 For specific help, they can speak to the Pastoral Manager for accommodation, health and nutrition issues; the Academic Manager for any learning or teaching issues; and the Activities Manager for sport and activity issues.

 If the problem is not resolved satisfactorily they should contact the Centre Manager who has overall responsibility for the course.
 He/she can be approached directly or through other staff at any time.
 Official complaints should be directed to the Director of Holiday Courses and Events, Mr Mark Greenow, on:

 M +44 (0) 7885 613 692